godaddy/asherah/languages/java/app-encryption/README.md

 ```

 ### Metastore
-The SDK handles the storage of Intermediate and System Keys in its "Metastore" which can either be a completely separate
-datastore from the application's, or simply a table within an application's existing database.
-Detailed information on
-row-size estimates and schemas can be found [here](../../../docs/Metastore.md).
+Detailed information on metastore, row-size estimates and schemas can be found [here](../../../docs/Metastore.md).
+Java specific implementation examples are provided below.

 #### Using a JDBC-compliant Metastore
-The JDBC Metastore follows the same builder pattern as the SDK and supports the use of a standard JDBC DataSource for connection handling so that any JDBC-compliant connection pool can be used:
+Asherah supports the use of a standard JDBC DataSource for connection handling so that any JDBC-compliant connection pool can be used.
+You can build it as:

 ```java
 // Create / retrieve a DataSource from your connection pool